luismcsoul/the-sustainable-republic/README.md

 15. The ideal template of governmental management would imply the final goal of zero public officers: Automation.

 16. It is our responsibility as ideologists to study every country/farm and select/handpick from them the best proven policies (one by one) to construct a republic with the best features of existing republics and added features currently yet to be implemented.
+a.
+Everything in this project is adjustable to local demographics but aims to be scalable.
 -
 .
 ## THIRD PART: "A TRANSITORY MODEL-A SCHOLASTIC/GENERATIONAL/MERITOCRATIC TECHNOCRACY"